Article

-DeleteNul is a Windows desktop application that supports dragging and dropping files into the window for permanent deletion (without going to the Recycle Bin).
-It specifically supports deleting Windows reserved filenames (such as nul, con, aux, etc.).
+DeleteNul is a Windows desktop application that supports dragging and dropping files onto the window for permanent deletion (bypassing the Recycle Bin).
+It especially supports deleting Windows reserved filenames (such as nul, con, aux, etc.).

 Features

-- Click to Select - Click the drop area to open the file selection dialog
+• Click to Select - Click the drop zone to open the file selection dialog

-- Permanent Deletion - Files are permanently deleted directly, bypassing the Recycle Bin
+• Permanent Deletion - Files are directly and permanently deleted without going to the Recycle Bin

-- Special Filename Support - Can delete Windows reserved filenames such as
+• Special Filename Support - Can delete Windows reserved filenames such as nul, con, aux, prn, com1-9, lpt1-9, etc.

 Download Link